CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 $ cp -r /nfs/dust/cms/user/kutznerv/cmsdas/BDTs/* .
 ```

 Take a look at tmvx.cxx in each directory to see which variables and preselection have been used in the BDT training.
 We will first test the method on a ZJetsToNuNu MC background sample.
-In the following script, the BDT weights have been integrated and you can determine the BDT classifier value for each track in the event.
+You can use the following script:

 ```
 $ python fakes-analyzer.py